michaelpetersubc/TA-algorithm/README.md

 - runs through a queue of courses, where the order in the queue is given by some ranking that is continuously updated and that may change in each iteration of the loop,
 - tries to find a single TA for this course.
 The TA assignment may fill all the hours that the course needs, in which case the course is done.
 More likely, at least in the begining, the course will still need additional TAs, in which case, it goes back to the queue.

 The loop ends when the algorithm cannot find any more assignments for any of the courses.
-In such a case, the end criteria are checked, and if they are still not satisfied, some parameters of the algorithm are adjusted, and the loop starts again.
+In such a case, the end criteria are checked (see [End criteria](#Criteria)), and if they are still not satisfied, some parameters of the algorithm are adjusted, and the loop starts again.
 If the end criteria are satisfied, or the algorithm tries all the adjustments, the process ends.

 The idea is that the courses that are high in the ranking pick TAs first, so they presumably pick the TAs who are the best, or the best matched.
 The longer the algorithm runs, the best TAs are already picked and the courses pick worse quality, worse matched TAs.
 Each time a course picks a TA, its positon in the ranking drops (but not necessarily to the bottom).